Elisabeth Hasselbeck leaves 'The View' for 'Fox & Friends'

 Hasselbeck's departure comes after veteran TV journalist Barbara Walters said in May that she would retire in the summer of 2014.
 Co-host and comedian Joy Behar said she would leave the show after the current season concludes on August 9.

-Reports emerged in March that Hasselbeck was leaving "The View" when the current season ends in August, but ABC, owned by the Walt Disney Co.
-(DIS.N), responded by saying Hasselbeck was under a long-term contract.
+Reports emerged in March that Hasselbeck was leaving "The View" when the current season ends in August, but ABC, owned by the Walt Disney Co., responded by saying Hasselbeck was under a long-term contract.

 Hasselbeck will replace Gretchen Carlson in mid-September on "Fox & Friends" and will join co-hosts Steve Doocy and Brian Kilmeade.